mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Software/MCU.rst

 Github
 ==========
-All the code required to be flashed on each nucleo is available on our mlab github repository and is maintained by the AVEV team at the University of Pennsylvania.
+All the code required to be flashed on each nucleo is available on our mlab github repository and is maintained by the AVEV team at the University of Pennsylvania:
+* `Link STM32 nucleo controller code <https://github.com/mlab-upenn/gokart-mechatronics/tree/main/STM32%20Control>`_